Skip to main content

 If you create or edit the text in an external editor such as a word processor and paste it in, you will find that various bits of otherwise hidden information such as hyperlinks and formatting tags can be included and these can cause problems ranging from unexpected fonts appearing in the emails to activation links not working or emails not being sent at all.

-1. Highlight the pasted text and use the toolbar button to strip all the formatting from it (a circle with an x in it)
+1. Highlight the pasted text and use the Remove formatting toolbar button (a crossed-out T) to strip all the formatting from it.

 2. Or paste your edited text into a plain text editor such as notepad first and copy it from there.